campus-crime-watch/campus-crime-watch.github.io/README.md

 ## Creating The News Ticker

 The News Ticker displays as a black strip on top of the site if you customize the process for accquiring crime related news for your campus.
-A good place to look for pre-exisitng news feeds would be your university, school paper, or a local news outlet that covers crime on or near campus.
-Its possible that you may want to pull data in from multiple sources and combine them into a single news feed.
+A good place to look for pre-exisitng news feeds would be your school paper, or a local news outlet that covers crime on or near campus.
+Its possible that you want to pull data in from multiple sources and combine them into a single news feed.

 All this is possible by customizing `scripts/feed.py`.
 This script can be run using GitHub Actions ([GitHub Actions documention](https://palewi.re/docs/first-github-scraper/)) via the `.github/workflows/feed.yml` file.